 Explore Your Own Eating Habits

 Make a “new year’s resolution” to commit to making healthy and sustainable food choices in the coming year through education, programming, and advocacy.
-Start with Rosh HaShanah dinner: Learn about and prepare a meal that is organic, vegan, includes products that are fair trade (learn more about what fair trade means) or purchased from local farmers as a way of supporting best environmental practices.
+Start with Rosh HaShanah dinner: Learn about and prepare a meal that is organic, vegan, and/or includes products that are fair trade (learn more about what fair trade means) or purchased from local farmers as a way of supporting best environmental practices.
 You can also find a number of vegetarian and vegan Jewish recipes right here on ReformJudaism.org.